BCannon88/READEME-Generator/Develop/utils/README-sample.md

    * [Credits](#Credits)
    * [License](#License)

-   ## Instillation
+   ## Installation

-    undefined
+    This application will require you to install npm install and npm inquirer.

    ## Usage

-    This application can be used to produce quality README files for other developers to use, so collaborating on projects becomes easier.
+    This application can be used to create quality and detailed README files, that can make collaborating with other developers easier.

    ## Credits

-    No contributors at this time
+    There are no contributors at the moments

    ## License